ORR Safety Chat - Work Travel

 You can't rely on being the lucky one.
 There's a lot of cases of unlicensed cab drivers using that as a pretext to rob people or worse.
 You've got to pay attention, you've got to develop that situational awareness.
 In training, that situational awareness equips you elsewhere on the job.
 If you're paying attention and you're engaged, out in travel that trains you to be engaged when you're back in your factories and your places of business.

 That's my tip for you today.
 I appreciate you joining me.
-Make sure you subscribe to the Safety blog so that you can get more regular updates on work place safety.
 I'll see you next time on another safety chat.
 Make it a safe day."